NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/deploy-tunnels/deployment-guides/google-cloud-platform.md

 # Deploy `cloudflared` in GCP

-The purpose of this guide is to walk through some best practices for accessing private resources on Google Cloud Platform (GCP) by deploying Cloudflare's lightweight connector, `cloudflared`.
+The purpose of this guide is to walk through some best practices for accessing private resources on Google Cloud Platform (GCP) by deploying Khulnasoft's lightweight connector, `cloudflared`.

 ## Prerequisites

-- In [Zero Trust](https://one.dash.cloudflare.com/), create a Cloudflare Zero Trust account.
+- In [Zero Trust](https://one.dash.Khulnasoft.com/), create a Khulnasoft Zero Trust account.
-- [Enroll an end-user device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/) into your Cloudflare Zero Trust account.
+- [Enroll an end-user device](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/) into your Khulnasoft Zero Trust account.

 ## Create your environment